carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decisions.md

 1. Enable the [[#Momentum Bonus]] option  to add a **bonus** to the last chosen decision-target pair in the next decision-making round.
 	- This will prioritize the last decision-target pair over the others, thereby eliminating the oscillation.
 2. Increase the [[#Decision Weight|weight]] of the decision that you want to prioritize.
 For example, let's say 2 or 3 instead of just 1.
-	- This will prioritize one decision over the others, eliminating the oscillation.
+	- This will prioritize one decision over the others, reducing the oscillation.
 3. Enable [[UtilityIntelligence/UtilityIntelligence/action-tasks#Keep Running Until Finished|Keep Running Until Finished]] option to prevent the agent from making a new decision while an important task is running.
-	- When the agent is performing an important task, such as **AttackPlayer**, **ChargeHealth**, and **ReloadAmmunition**, and you don't want it to be interrupted, you can enable this option to prevent the agent from switching to another decision while that task is running.
+	- When the agent is performing an important task, such as **AttackPlayer**, **ChargeHealth**, **ReloadAmmunition**, and you don't want it to be interrupted, you can enable this option to prevent the agent from switching to another decision while that task is running.
 1. Add more considerations to each decision.
 	- This will introduce more variation to the score-calculation process, increasing the chances that the competing decision will consistently win (or lose) and thereby reducing the oscillation.